DefinitionThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

-- In the case of highly acute eczema, glucocorticoids (e.g. Solu Decortin H) i.v. in a dosage of 100-150 mg i.v. in rapidly balancing doses.
-Switch to oral therapy such as prednisone (e.g. Decortin) or cloprednol (e.g. Syntestan) and quickly balance out within one week.
-For pruritus antihistamines such as desloratadine (e.g. Aerius) 1-2 doses/day or levocetirizine (e.g. Xusal) 1-2 doses/day, if necessary antihistamines with sedative effect such as dimetinden (e.g. Fenistil) 3 times 1-2 doses/day.
+In highly acute eczema, glucocorticoids (e.g. Solu Decortin H) i.v. in a dosage of 100-150 mg i.v. in a rapidly tapering dosage.
+Switch to peroral therapy such as prednisone (e.g. Decortin) or cloprednol (e.g. Syntestan) and rapidly taper within one week.
+In case of pruritus, antihistamines such as desloratadine (e.g. Aerius) 1-2 tbl./day or levocetirizine (e.g. Xusal) 1-2 film tbl./day, if necessary antihistamines with sedative effect such as dimetinden (e.g. Fenistil) 3 times 1-2 drg./day.

 Note(s)This section has been translated automatically.